Beacon Ads (internal)

-This should be all you need to know to run ads in The Beacon in the event the regular person who runs it is unreachable.
-It is a living document so expect things to change over time, as needed.
+This overview document is intended as "skeleton key"—after reading it, the reader should have everything they need to know to run ads in The Beacon in the event the usual person who runs it is unreachable.
+In its current state, it is only 70% finished, but it is also intended as a living document so information will change over time, as needed.

 Table of Contents